SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.4/General_Main_Release_10.4.0_changes.md

 Because of a number of enhancements, overall performance has increased when using automatic incident tracking based on service, view or element properties.

 > [!IMPORTANT]
 > For the properties that should be taken into account, the option *Update alarms on value changed* must be selected.
-For more information, see [Advanced Configuration](xref:Automatic_incident_tracking#advanced-configuration).
+For more information, see [Adding a custom property to an item](xref:Managing_element_properties#adding-a-custom-property-to-an-item).

 #### SLLogCollector now collects information regarding the IIS configuration [ID 37273]